 Special Case or Extenuating Circumstances

-If recent or present circumstances have adversely affected your ability to achieve a strong academic standing, email a personal statement to firstname.lastname@example.org.
-It is your decision to disclose any supporting details.
+If recent or present circumstances have impacted your ability to achieve a strong academic standing, you may submit a personal statement in your applicant portal after you apply.

 Admission decisions are made on an ongoing basis using available grade information.
 Your offer of admission is conditional upon your final grades.

 - Admission is based on your best five 3U/M courses.